probe973/hsc-5066y/spss/getting-started/02-levels-of-data.md

     question_text="A variable recording the weight of a package in kilograms." options="nominal::Nominal||ordinal::Ordinal||continuous::Scale"
     correct_answer="continuous"
     solution_text="Weight is a precise numerical measurement.
-In SPSS, all numerical data is classified as Continuous."
+In SPSS, all numerical data is classified as Scale."
 %}

 {% include question_multiple_choice.html